Majority of Minnesotans Have ‘A Great Deal of Confidence’ in Police, Strongly Oppose Defunding Minneapolis Police Department

 - 51% of Minneapolis and St. Paul residents were concerned about their own personal safety during the riots and protests, as well as 29% of residents in the Twin Cities suburbs.

-Minnesotans either don’t want state taxpayers to pick up the cost of damages from the riots, or want to only pay for part of the damages.
+Minnesotans don’t want state taxpayers to pick up the full cost of damages from the riots, and many don’t want to pay for it at all.

 - A plurality of voters outside of the Twin Cities metro area don’t think the state should pay for any of the damages.